davidrg/mars_nwe/README.md

 This is Mars_nwe, a free NetWare emulator for Linux originally written by Martin Stover of Marburg, Germany.

+Mario Fetka has a [MARS_NWE repository](https://gitea.disconnected-by-peer.at/mars_nwe/mars-nwe) which is likely to be more up-to-date than the code here.

 ## Current Development Status
 The last release by the original author was on 1 September 2000.
 Marco Cavallini of Koan Software produced version 0.99.pl21 on or around 14 June 2003.